59 Red Flowers: Complete List With Names and Pictures

 Alstroemeria

-The first flower on our list is the lovely and exotic Alstroemeria.
-This plant blooms a conoidal flower of bright red-orange colors with a golden throat and deep burgundy streaks.
-It is very lily-like in appearance and thus also goes by the name of Peruvian Lily.
 Alstroemerias are known to be quite hardy and vigorous in nature.
 It produces numerous flowers and grows from late spring to late summer as a full and bushy 16 to 20-inch clump in height and 20 to 24 inches in width.

-Alstroemerias flourish best in moist, well-drained, and very fertile soil under either the full sun or slightly, partial shade.
+Alstroemerias flourish best in moist, well-drained, and very fertile soil under either full sun or partial shade.
 As it is reliable and easy to grow, it makes for great flowers for casual gardeners as it also requires very little effort to maintain.
 Without winter protection, alstroemerias can grow in USDA zones 8 through 10 with an ideal soil pH level of 6 to 7.

 Amaranthus

-Native to India, Africa, and Peru, the wonderfully exotic amaranthus is a flower of unusual appearance as it grows long, tassel-like cords of floret clusters that bloom a crimson red in the summer and fall.
+Native to India, Africa, and Peru, the wonderfully exotic amaranthus is a flower of unusual appearance as it grows long, tassel-like cords of floret clusters that bloom a burgundy red in the summer and fall.

 The blossoms are especially striking against its oval, light green leaves making them an ideal staple piece in any summer garden.
 It is also a dramatic, imposing garden feature as it can stand anywhere from 36 to 96 inches in height and 12 to 36 inches in width.